elp2/advent_of_code/2022/README.md

 # Day 8
 That was just much harder than it should have been.
 At least my parse through neighbors code was pretty reusable.

+# Day 9
+This took way too long for Part 2.
+In the end, I was being way too tricky and I was missing some diagonal casees.